-The following matrix discloses the gender and demographic backgrounds of our board as self-identified by its members in accordance with Nasdaq Listing Rule 5606.
-Two of our directors identify as women, one as African American, one as White/Middle Eastern and two as non US-citizens.
+The following matrix discloses the gender and demographic backgrounds of our Board as self-identified by its members in accordance with Nasdaq Listing Rule 5606.
+Two of our directors identify as women, one as African American, one as White/Middle Eastern, one as Asian, and two as non US-citizens.
 Additionally, under the definition utilized by Institutional Shareholder Services (ISS), one director identifies as having two races/ethnicities.

-Board Diversity Matrix (As of March 1, 2022)
+Board Diversity Matrix (As of February 23, 2023)

-Total Number of Directors 9
+Total Number of Directors: 9

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

 Directors 2 7

 Part II: Demographic Background

 African American or Black 1

 Alaskan Native or Native American

-Asian
+Asian 1

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

-White (other than Middle Eastern) 2 6
+White (other than Middle Eastern) 2 5

 Middle Eastern 1

 Two or More Races or Ethnicities 1

 LGBTQ+

 Did Not Disclose Demographic Background